googlesamples/android-testdpc/README.md

 Test Device Policy Control (Test DPC) App
 =========================================

 Test DPC is an app designed to help EMMs, ISVs and OEMs to test their applications and platforms in a Managed Profile effectively.
 It serves as both a sample Device Policy Client and a testing application to flex the APIs available for Android for Work.
+It supports devices running Android 5.0 Lollipop or later.

 Pre-requisites
 --------------